-Credit and/or placement is possible for qualifying scores from the College Level Examination Program.
-Up to 66 credit hours of exam and 2 year college credits may be earned.
-Normally, when credit is awarded it is applied to general education and elective requirements.
-For information about the CLEP program go to http://clep.collegeboard.org.
+Credit is awarded for qualifying scores from the College Level Examination Program.
+Up to 66 credit hours (maximum) of exam credits/2 year college credits may be earned.
+For information about the CLEP exam program go to http://clep.collegeboard.org.